ajayvijay9929/productapp/README.md

 # productapp
-This is basic project that use for save product few info. like product name,product desc. and product price. it is made by using  spring-mvc and hibernate and database-MySql
+It is web project that use for save product few info. like product name,product desc. and product price. it is made by using  spring-mvc and hibernate and database-MySql